blue-forest/dropin/recipes/docs/roadmap.md

 ---
 # Roadmap

-The development of drop'in was divided into seasons and episodes : we have been going from version to version since 2016 and we are currently at episode 2 of season 6.
+The development of drop'in was divided into seasons and episodes: we have been going from version to version since 2016 and we are currently at episode 2 of season 6.

 During our journey we went through several technical stacks with a multitude of sandboxes which allowed us to progressively establish a set of features and define core concepts.